mapeditor/tiled/_posts/2022-03-31-tiled-1-8-3-released.md

 tags: release
 ---

+**Warning: Tiled 1.8.3 unfortunately introduced a crash upon trying to create new objects.
+A 1.8.4 release will follow soon!**

 This release fixes a huge amount of small issues and contains some initial [AutoMapping](https://doc.mapeditor.org/en/stable/manual/automapping/) optimizations.
 Upgrading is highly recommended.